Melissa R. Dale

 Dale M., Ross A., Shapiro E.

-3rd International Conference on Pattern Recognition and Artificial Intelligence (ICPRAI), France, June 2022.
+3rd International Conference on Pattern Recognition and Artificial Intelligence, France, June 2022.

 Impacts of Design Pattern Decay on System Quality ESEM 2014